UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 <exercise id="8" title="Questions on How Plots are Created">

 **Question 1**
-When combining plots in Altair, we say that each plot has its own ___.
+Which function do we need to use to superimpose plots in Altair?

 <choice id="1">